 Employer is a legal person based in the territory of Georgia or a physical person with a permanent residence permit in Republic of Georgia, and who employs at least one physical person on working contract or similar type of contracted employment.

-Employability can be defined as the combination of factors which enable individuals to progress towards or get into employment, to stay in employment and to progress during career.
+Employability can be defined as the combination of factors which enable individuals to progress towards or get into decent and gainful employment, to stay in employment and to progress during career.

 Employment counselling is a process, which focuses mainly on assessment and on developing and implementing an agreed action plan focused mainly on a pathway for rapid labour market integration.
 (EC DG EMPL, P2P Analytical Paper, Borbely-Pecze-Watts, 2011)